return42/sphkerneldoc/linux_src_doc/drivers/usb/dwc2/core_h.rst

     0 - No (default)
     1 - Yes

+activate_stm_fs_transceiver
+    Activate internal transceiver using GGPIO
+    register.
+    0 - Deactivate the transceiver (default)
+    1 - Activate the transceiver

+max_packet_count
+    The maximum number of packets in a transfer
+    15 to 511
+    Actual maximum value is autodetected and also the default.

+max_transfer_size
+    The maximum transfer size supported, in bytes
+    2047 to 65,535
+    Actual maximum value is autodetected and also the default.

+ahbcfg
+    This field allows the default value of the GAHBCFG register to be overridden
+    -1         - GAHBCFG value will be set to 0x06
+    (INCR4, default)
+    all others - GAHBCFG value will be overridden with this value
+    Not all bits can be controlled like this, the bits defined by GAHBCFG_CTRL_MASK are controlled
+    by the driver and are ignored in this configuration value.

 host_dma
     Specifies whether to use slave or DMA mode for accessing the data FIFOs.
 The driver will automatically detect the value for this parameter if none is specified.
     0 - Slave (always available)
     1 - DMA (default, if available)

+dma_desc_enable
+    When DMA mode is enabled, specifies whether to use address DMA mode or descriptor DMA mode for accessing the data FIFOs.
+The driver will automatically detect the value for this if none is specified.
+    0 - Address DMA
+    1 - Descriptor DMA (default, if available)

+dma_desc_fs_enable
+    When DMA mode is enabled, specifies whether to use address DMA mode or descriptor DMA mode for accessing the data FIFOs in Full Speed mode only.
+The driver will automatically detect the value for this if none is specified.
+    0 - Address DMA
+    1 - Descriptor DMA in FS (default, if available)

+host_support_fs_ls_low_power
+    Specifies whether low power mode is supported when attached to a Full Speed or Low Speed device in host mode.
+    0 - Don't support low power mode (default)
+    1 - Support low power mode

+host_ls_low_power_phy_clk
+    Specifies the PHY clock rate in low power mode when connected to a Low Speed device in host mode.
+This parameter is applicable only if host_support_fs_ls_low_power is enabled.
+    0 - 48 MHz
+    (default when phy_type is UTMI+ or ULPI)
+    1 - 6 MHz
+    (default when phy_type is Full Speed)

+host_channels
+    The number of host channel registers to use
+    1 to 16
+    Actual maximum value is autodetected and also the default.

+host_rx_fifo_size
+    Number of 4-byte words in the Rx FIFO in host mode when dynamic FIFO sizing is enabled
+    16 to 32768
+    Actual maximum value is autodetected and also the default.

+host_nperio_tx_fifo_size
+    Number of 4-byte words in the non-periodic Tx FIFO in host mode when dynamic FIFO sizing is enabled 16 to 32768
+    Actual maximum value is autodetected and also the default.

+host_perio_tx_fifo_size
+    Number of 4-byte words in the periodic Tx FIFO in host mode when dynamic FIFO sizing is enabled
+    16 to 32768
+    Actual maximum value is autodetected and also the default.

 g_dma
     Enables gadget dma usage (default: autodetect).